tbee/TECL/README.md

 	integer("timepout") # Integer
 	grp("database") # another TECL instance for the subgroup

+Since it is quite possible you have a value for which no build-in type exists.
+In this case it is always possible to treat it as a String, but you can also register additional types (see the corresponding paragraph below), or provide a convert function to the 'getUsingFunction' and 'listUsingFunction' methods.

 All methods also have a variant with a default value, which is returned in case the field does not exist:

 	get("field", String.class, "default")